 Yes, you may influence your potential customer’s purchase by pricing your products intelligently.
 Sometimes, just one cent cheaper makes for a better deal!
-But, contrary to popular belief, this strategy may not work for high-end, luxury items, so keep your .00 intact.
+But, contrary to popular belief, such Amazon pricing strategies may not work for high-end, luxury items, so keep your .00 intact.
 Remember, it’s about repricing strategically, without hurting your profits.

 A Business Price Set Up

 As per the Amazon Business Buyers Program, any organization, business, or government can sign up via Amazon Business for a business buyers account, which includes a purchasing system for buyers that can be utilized by companies to achieve visibility, control the number of users, and have purchase approval workflows.
 Under this agreement, commercial or third-party customers can purchase products free from tax while reaping bulk discounts.
 It’s a good idea to set a separate business price for all your products, which will be visible to Amazon Business Buyers only.
 Adding on discounts on bulk prices can dramatically increase sales volumes.

 Last but not least, how about throwing in some coupons to a new listing to get the sales rolling?
 An eye-catching, vibrant coupon is sure to entice customers, which in turn shall increase the click-through and conversion rates of your listing.
 A trick to using coupons is to raise your prices by the slightest bit and adding in a promo code (i.e., Create a New Coupon) to your listing.
 This way, you wouldn’t have to discount your product.

 This may have been a lot of information to take in, and it’s well-understood that implementing Amazon pricing strategies manually leaves a lot of room for trial and error.
 Not only does it require monetary investment, but you will have to set a whole lot of time understanding Amazon’s A9 algorithm to get your products ranking highly.